 Suppose that Danielle is psychologically incapable of wanting to touch a blond haired dog.
 Imagine that, on her sixteenth birthday, unaware of her condition, her father brings her two puppies to choose between, one being a blond haired Lab, the other a black haired Lab.
 He tells Danielle just to pick up whichever of the two she pleases and that he will return the other puppy to the pet store.
 Danielle happily, and unencumbered, does what she wants and picks up the black Lab.

-The classical compatibilist attempt to answer the incompatibilist objection failed.
+The classical compatibilist attempt to answer an incompatibilist objection stemming from the Garden of Forking Paths model has failed.
 Even if an unencumbered agent does what she wants, if she is determined, at least as the incompatibilist maintains, she could not have done otherwise.
 Since, as the objection goes, freedom of will requires freedom involving alternative possibilities, classical compatibilist freedom falls.

 It should be pointed out that the classical compatibilists' failure to prove that ‘could have done otherwise’ statements are compatible with determinism does not amount to a proof that ‘could have done otherwise’ statements are incompatible with determinism.
 So the incompatibilists' compelling counterexamples to the analysis (such as the one involving Danielle and the blond haired puppy) do not alone prove that determinism is incompatible with the freedom to do otherwise.

 Despite this qualification, given the classical compatibilists' failure, they had no reply to the Classical Incompatibilist Argument.
 What the classical compatibilists attempted to do by way of their conditional analysis was deny the truth of the second premise: If determinism is true, no one can do otherwise.
 But, given their failure, it was incumbent upon them to respond to the argument in some manner.
 It is only dialectically fair to acknowledge that determinism does pose a prima facie threat to free will when free will is understood in terms of the Garden of Forking Paths model.
 The Classical Incompatibilist Argument is merely a codification of this natural thought.
 In light of the failure of the classical compatibilists' conditional analysis, the burden of proof rests squarely on the compatibilists.
 How can the freedom to do otherwise be reconciled with determinism?
-It is the mark of contemporary compatibilists that they speak to this issue.
+As we’ll see below, contemporary compatibilists attempt to speak to this issue.

+Before we can get to the new developments in contemporary compatibilist theories, we much first appreciate their immediate historical antecedents.
 In the 1960s, three major contributions to the free will debate radically altered it.
-One was an incompatibilist argument that put crisply the intuition that a determined agent does not have control over alternatives.
+One was an incompatibilist argument that put crisply the intuition that a determined agent lacks control over alternatives.
 This argument, first developed by Carl Ginet, came to be known as the Consequence Argument (Ginet, 1966).
 Another contribution was Harry Frankfurt's argument against the Principle of Alternative Possibilities (PAP), a principle stating that an agent is morally responsible for what she does only if she can do otherwise (Frankfurt, 1969).
-Frankfurt's argument turned upon an example in which, it was argued, an agent could not do otherwise, but, intuitively, the agent was morally responsible.
+Frankfurt's argument turned upon an example in which, an agent apparently cannot do otherwise, but is nevertheless morally responsible.
 Finally, P.F.
-Strawson defended compatibilism by inviting both compatibilists and incompatibilists to attend more carefully to the central role of the morally reactive attitudes in understanding the concept of moral responsibility (Strawson, 1962).
-According to Strawson, the threat determinism allegedly poses to free will and moral responsibility is defused once the place of the morally reactive attitudes is properly appreciated.
+Strawson defended compatibilism by inviting both compatibilists and incompatibilists to attend more carefully to the central role of interpersonal relationships and the reactive attitudes in understanding the concept of moral responsibility (Strawson, 1962).
+According to Strawson, the threat determinism allegedly poses to free will and moral responsibility is defused once the place of the reactive attitudes is properly appreciated.
 Each of these contributions changed dramatically the way that the free will problem is addressed in contemporary discussions.
-No account of free will, compatibilist or incompatibilist, is advanced today without taking into account at least one of these three pieces.
+No account of free will, compatibilist or incompatibilist, is advanced today without taking into account at least one (if not more) of these three pieces.

 - No one has power over the facts of the past and the laws of nature.